kannandreams/latentlens/README.md

 ### What it does
 - Demo mode for offline experimentation; Chroma connector to inspect a live collection.
-- Deterministic demo embedder or OpenAI (`text-embedding-3-small`) for queries and Chroma writes.
+- Deterministic demo embedder, a local MiniLM (`sentence-transformers/paraphrase-MiniLM-L3-v2`), or OpenAI (`text-embedding-3-small`) for queries and Chroma writes.
 - PCA → UMAP reduction into a 3D scatter: query (red diamond), results (blue), background (gray).
 - Optional distance ruler from the query to any result, plus metadata, DB score, and cosine similarity readouts.
 - Flags when the query looks isolated relative to retrieved neighbors.